AmahleZuma/Zen-Bank/README.md

 # ZenPay, a stupidly simple way to send and request(and hopefully receive) cash...emphasis on stupid though

+# A little more about ZenPay

+A simple payment dashboard built with vanilla HTML, CSS, and JavaScript.
+Create transactions, track your balance, and view transaction history.

 # FAQs

 ### Great UX Design?